Floscopa scandens

 Floscopa scandens is a species of flowering plant in the family Commelinaceae.
 It is sometimes referred to by the common name climbing flower cup.
-It is a subscandent herb native to the Andaman Islands, Assam, Bangladesh, Borneo, Cambodia, China, East Himalaya, India, Java, Laos, Malaysia, Myanmar, Nepal, the Nicobar Islands, the Philippines, Queensland, Sri Lanka, Taiwan, Thailand, Tibet, and Vietnam.
+It is a subscandent herb native to the Andaman Islands, Assam, Bangladesh, Borneo, Cambodia, China, East Himalaya, India, Java, Laos, Malaysia, Myanmar, Nepal, the Nicobar Islands, the Philippines, Queensland (Australia), Sri Lanka, Taiwan, Thailand, Tibet, and Vietnam.

 In Western Ghats it is commonly found near streams and marshy localities in the forests of Western Ghats.